The Best Pickleball Strategies

 As most of you know, when you enter into a tournament, you play according to your skill level.
 But no matter what your skill level is, you still need some good strategies to help you win.
-Therefore, we have come up with a few of the best strategies for players at each skill level, and to help you pass on to the next skill level with a little more ease.
+Therefore, we have come up with a few of the best strategies for players at each skill level, and to help you progress to the next skill level with a little more ease.

 Players must let the ball bounce once before being allowed to volley the ball.
 There is a seven-foot no-volley zone to prevent “spiking.”
-The game is won when one side scores 11 points with a 2 point lead.
+The game is won when one side scores 11 points with a 2-point lead.